Case study · Building in public

 • Editor audio/video preview is muted and autoplay-dependent; the export is authoritative for sound and timing.

-• No scene grouping yet — sequencing is done by positioning clips on the timeline.
+• No scene grouping yet (moving several elements as one unit) — sequencing is done by positioning clips on the timeline.

 Lessons